uviclibraries/data-frames/index.md

 [Pandas](https://pandas.pydata.org/docs/){:target="_blank"} is an open-source Python library for data structuring and analysis.
 Its capabilities are flexible and can be integrated with other Python Libraries.
 It is also efficient for automating repetitive processes.
 <br>

 [Jupyter Notebook](https://jupyter.org/){:target="_blank"} is a web-based environment for interactive computing that helps researchers and scientists easily view programming output.
-In contrast to traditional programming environments, users can view output one sectuion at a time, which can help for breaking down tasks and debugging.
+In contrast to traditional programming environments, users can view output one section at a time, which can help for breaking down tasks and debugging.
 There is no need for console knowledge.

 This workshop uses the [syzygy.ca](https://syzygy.ca/){:target="_blank"} Jupyter Notebook software because it is free for several Canadian Institution's students and staff to use and avoids the additional hassle of downloading new software.
 Notebooks are available on [other platforms](https://en.wikipedia.org/wiki/Notebook_interface){:target="_blank"}.